 The whole point of camping is to make do with a little less for the time being.
 You want to get back to the basics.
-If you’re only headed out for a night or two, or if you’re staying at an established campground like a KOA, you really don’t need to pack so that your car is loaded to the brim.
-Instead, take only what you absolutely need, and remember that in most cases, you can always head back out to civilization to grab something you forgot.
+Take only what you absolutely need, and remember that in most cases, you can always head back out to civilization to grab something you forgot.

 Tip 2: Don’t overplan

 This goes along with the tip above.
-Unlike many aspects of your life, your camping trip does not need to be planned to a T. This rule applies to everything from preparing dinner to bringing long extra activities.
+Your camping trip does not need to be planned to a T. This rule applies to everything from preparing dinner to bringing long extra activities.
 You don’t need to pack a handheld video game machine, a cell phone charger (for obvious reasons), or the ingredients for a five-course meal.
 Keep it simple – plan for one-dish meals, instant dishes, or foil dinners that you can make quickly and with limited resources back in the woods.

 Tip 3: Remember that it’s okay to stink a little

 While it doesn’t hurt to pack a lightweight stick of deodorant, you don’t need a wardrobe change every couple of hours or your usual cabinet-load of toiletries.
 All you need is the basics.
 Of course, you should make sure that you bring a change or two of clothes in case the other pairs get wet.
 But you don’t need to think beyond that.

 Making a list ahead of time will help prevent you from both over- and under-packing.
 Make your list a week or so before your trip, and then revise it as you move throughout the week.
 You can always add or eliminate items as you see fit!
 Making a detailed list will help take some of the stress out of your camping trip.
 Be sure to check the ten-day weather forecast.
 And consider packing well in advance of your trip to reduce stress.